GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Merfolk.md

 **Marine Breathing**: Merfolk are equally capable of breathing normal air and breathing in untainted bodies of water.

 **Merfolk Form**: Armor suitable for a merfolk must be fashioned for that form specifically.
-This does not increase cost or weight, thoubutgh most armor is made of materials unsuitbale for the aquatic environments that they occupy.
+This does not increase cost or weight, though most armor is made of materials unsuitbale for the aquatic environments that they occupy.

 **Waterborne**: You are treated as proficient in Athletics while submerged.
-If you become proficient in Athletics, you gain advantage on Athletics related checks and saves while underwater.
+If you would already be proficient in Athletics, you gain advantage on Athletics related checks and saves while underwater.
-Once per encounter, when performing a [Body] or [Rflx] save while underwater- you gain advantage on that check/save.
+Once per encounter, when performing a [Body] or [Rflx] save while underwater- you gain advantage on that save.

 **Strong Pace**: When you sprint, if you already sprinted this round, you do not incur additional fatigue from this sprint.